|Who:||Phil Boyer, President |

 |When:||Wednesday, January 29|

 |Time:||MEETING STARTS AT 7:30 p.m.|

-Boyer, president of the 389,000-member association, will discuss perceived security issues facing the general aviation community.
-He will also outline the new General Aviation Serving America Web site, which is an initiative to educate the public about the important role of general aviation in the national economy and transportation system.
+Boyer, president of the 389,000-member association, will also outline the new General Aviation Serving America Web site, which is an initiative to educate the public about the important role of general aviation in the national economy and transportation system.
 The Pilot Town Meeting begins at 7:30 p.m. and is open to all pilots without charge.

 Phil Boyer, a 36-year veteran aviator and former network television senior executive, is the third full-time president in AOPA's 63-year history.
-Instrument and multiengine rated, he has logged nearly 7,000 flight hours, including two transatlantic crossings.
+Instrument and multiengine rated, he has logged more than 7,000 flight hours, including two transatlantic crossings.
 He has been president of AOPA since January 1991.

 Boyer has held over 288 Pilot Town Meetings during the past 10 years, reporting to pilots all across the country and soliciting their feedback to keep AOPA action focused on current pilot concerns.
 To date, more than 61,000 pilots have participated in these Pilot Town Meetings.

 AOPA represents pilots and owners of the 221,000 general aviation aircraft that constitute 92 percent of the U.S. civilian fleet.